Skip to content

 That is a very common question, and one that I’ve rarely seen answered adequately.
 Most often, manufacturers make recommendations by pot size, but that may not be appropriate for orchids, so let’s apply a little math to it:

 First – fertilizer formulas – both water-soluble and slow-release – are specified in weight percent.
-That is, a pound of 20-8-4 formula contains 0.20 pound of elemental nitrogen, 0.08 pounds of K2O and 0.04 pounds of P2O5.
+That is, a kilogram of 20-8-4 formula contains 200 grams of elemental nitrogen, 80 grams of K2O and 40 grams of P2O5.

 Second – we need to decide how much nitrogen we want to apply.
-My recommendation for water-soluble fertilizers is to provide approximately one liter of 100 ppm N solution per week.
-As 100 ppm is 100mg/L, if we applied that for 6 months (26 weeks), we would apply 2.6g of nitrogen.
-Now we simply have to calculate how much of the slow-release product will provide the same amount.
+My recommendation for water-soluble fertilizers is to use a 100 ppm N solution per week.